rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 Green - Do the minimum to make the test pass <!-- {.element: class="fragment" style="color: green" data-fragment-index="2"} -->

-Refactor - Eliminate duplication & make it beautiful <!-- {.element: class="fragment" data-fragment-index="3"} -->
+Refactor - Eliminate duplication and make it beautiful <!-- {.element: class="fragment" data-fragment-index="3"} -->